 If one of the principal owners of the property is 65 (or disabled) and the home is that person’s principal place of residence, the property is eligible for the Homestead Exemption.
 Ohio law anticipates many applicants may be in this situation, which is why an eligible owner’s surviving spouse may continue to receive the Homestead Exemption if the eligible spouse dies and the spouse is at least 59 on the date of death.
 Disabled veterans with 100% service-connected disability are eligible with no age restriction.

 How do I apply for the homestead exemption?

-To apply, complete the application form (DTE 105A, Rev. 11/13; Homestead Exemption Application Form for Senior Citizens, Disabled Persons, and Surviving Spouses), then file it with your local county auditor.
-The form is available from county auditors, and also on this Web site here.
+To apply, complete the application form (DTE 105A, Rev. 11/13; Homestead Exemption Application Form for Senior Citizens, Disabled Persons, and Surviving Spouses) or (DTE 105I, Homestead Exemption Application for Disabled Veterans and Surviving Spouses) then file it with your local county auditor.
+The form is available from county auditors, and also on this Web site.